-- I. These hours must be divided in the following manner: - a. a minimum of five hours (including two different activities) in congregational or community activities working with individuals age 19 and older - b. a minimum of ten hours in early childhood centers or elementary grades K-3, during the regular school year, regular school day (no after school activities) - c. a minimum of fifteen hours (including two different activities) in activities that involve interaction with children or high-school-age youth (ages 0-18) other than in a classroom

-2. Some individual hours may count towards the diversity requirement (see Diversity Intent).
+- 1. These hours must be divided in the following manner: - a. a minimum of five hours (including two different activities) in congregational or community activities working with individuals age 19 and older - b. a minimum of ten hours in elementary or middle schools during the regular school year and regular school day (no after school activities) - c. a minimum of fifteen hours (including two different activities) in activities that involve interaction with children or high-school-age youth (ages 0-18) other than in a classroom - 2.
+Some individual hours may count towards the diversity requirement (see Diversity Intent).
 Please submit your IFE experiences using the online form.